nestjsx/nestjs-typeorm-paginate/README.md

 #### QueryBuilder

 However, when using the query builder you'll have to hydrate the entities yourself.
-Here is a crud example that I've used in the past.
+Here is a crude example that I've used in the past.
+It's not great but this is partially what typeORM will do.

 ```typescript
 const results = paginate(queryBuilder, {page, limit});